dfmoralesb/MPE_tutorials/README.md

 * [Phylogenomics](tutorials/ORTHOLOGY.md)<br>A tutorial on the phylogenomics workflow - with a focus on tree-based orthology inference

 	Here we are going to cover (briefly) only the most relevant aspects of those topic.
-If you are interested in more comprehensive tutorial you can refer to the great tutorials from [Michael Matschiner](https://evoinformatics.group/) [here](https://github.com/mmatschiner/tutorials).
+If you are interested in more comprehensive tutorials you can refer to the great tutorials from [Michael Matschiner](https://evoinformatics.group/) [here](https://github.com/mmatschiner/tutorials).
 You can always refer to the materials an documentation provided by each software authors.